01/W Frequently Asked Questions

 Many 01 owners will, at some point, "lose" all their Sounds.
 This is common when the internal battery dies.
 Mild panic rises, and they may scurry to find a floppy disk (if their 01 has a disk drive) from which to load the original factory Sounds.

 Relax.
 All the factory settings are stored internally in ROM.
-These settings fall roughly into four categories: Global, Combinations, Programs, and Drum Kits.
+These settings fall roughly into four categories: Combinations, Programs, Drum Kits and Global.

 Combis, Progs, and Kits can be loaded from ROM by using Global Mode Page 7.